The Amazing Race Asia 2

-The Amazing Race Asia 2 is the second season of The Amazing Race Asia, a reality television game show based on the American series The Amazing Race.
-The second season of the show features ten teams of two with a pre-existing relationship, in a race around the world to win US$100,000.
+The Amazing Race Asia 2 is the second season of The Amazing Race Asia, an Asian reality competition show based on the American series The Amazing Race.
+It featured ten teams of two with a pre-existing relationship, in a race around the world to win US$100,000.
+Hosted by Allan Wu, it featured ten teams of two, each with a pre-existing relationship, in a race around the Eastern Hemisphere to win US$100,000.
+This season visited four continents and ten countries and travelled over 51534 km during twelve legs.
+Starting in Singapore, teams travelled through the Philippines, Hong Kong, New Zealand, Japan, South Korea, Germany, the Czech Republic, Hungary, and South Africa before finishing in Singapore.

-This season premiered on 22 November 2007 at 9:00 p.m.
+This season premiered on AXN Asia on 22 November 2007 at 9:00 p.m.
 (UTC+8) and ended on 14 February 2008 at 9:00 p.m.
 (UTC+8).

 Singaporean gym buddies Adrian Yap and Collin Low were the winners of this season.
-Adrian Yap was the first contestant with a disability to participate & win any edition of The Amazing Race.
+Adrian Yap was the first contestant with a disability to participate & win any edition of The Amazing Race, while Malaysian sisters Pamela and Vanessa Chong finished in second place and Philippine best friends and expats Marc Nelson and Rovilson Fernandez finished in third place.

 Production

 Development and filming

 The second season of The Amazing Race Asia covered 50,000 km (the longest route to date of The Amazing Race Asia) in 24 days racing across 4 continents, including the first time an Amazing Race franchise visited the Czech Republic, a nation that had not been visited by the original version at the time of air (the nation would later be visited in the 15th season, in 2009).
 The show adopted newer rules from the original American version, such as the non-elimination penalty where the team who checked in last must make it to first place in the next leg or else incur the 30 minute penalty.
 It was also noted that the production of this season had run into the production of The Amazing Race 12 in an unknown airport.
 Production made the show more competitive by imposing more self-driving and reducing the chance of teams being bunched up on the same airplane flight.

 This season had two different penalties for coming in last on a non-elimination leg.
 Edwin & Monica were marked for elimination for coming in last on the first leg, and Henry & Terri were stripped of all their money and had to begin the next leg with no money after coming in last on the seventh leg.
 Racers were not told that the original non-elimination penalty was still applicable.
 This twist led to an argument between Henry and host Allan Wu at the Seoul Pit Stop, when the former was unwilling to give up his team's money.
 In the following leg, the penalty reverted to the "marked for elimination" penalty after Terri & Henry finished last consecutively.